project-gemmi/gemmi/docs/utils.rst

 ==

 Adds or removes hydrogens.

-Hydrogen are put in positions based only on restraints from a monomer library.
+Hydrogen positions are determined from restraints from a monomer library.
+If the restraints allow various directions to a hydrogen atom, that atom is assigned one of possible positions and its occupancy is zeroed.

 .. literalinclude:: h-help.txt
    :language: console